Final Fantasy concerts: Distant Worlds II: More Music from Final Fantasy

 Distant Worlds II: More Music From Final Fantasy was a concert in the Distant Worlds series featuring music from Final Fantasy that was performed on June 12, 2010, in Stockholm, Sweden, just as the first Distant Worlds concert was.
 Arnie Roth returned to the Royal Stockholm Philharmonic Orchestra with a completely new program presenting more pieces from Final Fantasy.
 Simultaneously with the concert, a new CD with the same repertoire was released under the name Distant Worlds II: Music From Final Fantasy.
 The recording was done by the Royal Stockholm Philharmonic Orchestra under the direction of Arnie Roth in January 2010.
 The name Distant Worlds II only refers to the Stockholm concert; the series itself has continued under the original Distant Worlds name with the new arrangements added to its permanent rotation.

 Distant Worlds: Music from Final Fantasy Returning Home

 Distant Worlds: Music from Final Fantasy Returning Home was a concert in the Distant Worlds series conducted by Arnie Roth featuring music composed by Nobuo Uematsu and Masashi Hamauzu from the Final Fantasy series.
 The concert was performed on November 6 and 7, 2010 in Tokyo, Japan, by the Kanagawa Philharmonic Orchestra with guest performances from vocalists Frances Maya and Susan Calloway, among others.
 The concert premiered several arrangements from Final Fantasy XIII and XIV, which were then added to the general rotation.
 The entire 2010 Japan concert was recorded live for a DVD and 2-CD set which was later released on January 19, 2011.

-Tour locations

-Since 2007, over 100 concerts have been held in the Distant Worlds series, some consisting of multiple performances.